A faithful remnant,

 Caelius, understanding the danger Jason faced for helping him, graciously released him from that burden and bid him a fond farewell with a thankful heart.
 “One other favor…would you return this horse to Horatius.
 Tell him to gather with the others in our congregation to pray.
 Pray for Lydia’s release…pray for the judge…pray for the leaders of Carthage and Rome.”

-Except for the shadow of the Almighty, Caelius stood alone at the crossroads, arms limp at his side, almost numb with exhaustion.
+In the shadow of the Almighty, Caelius stood alone at the crossroads, arms limp at his side, almost numb with exhaustion.
 He had slowly made his way along the cobblestoned streets, passing by many other people.
 People busy with their daily routines.
 Shopping.
 Shoe repair.
 Talking.
 Laughing.
 Children playing games in the street.
 Frivolous it seemed to him.
 Do they not know that innocent people are being killed?
 Executed for not any good reason!
+He seethed with anger.
+Injustice.
 He paused.
-He had to take care of his anger.
 He would have to forgive.

 The judge sat out in open view, a middle-aged man, balding, properly dressed with robe and cloak, sitting at a long desk.
 Next to him sat a court clerk at a smaller desk with parchments, ink and quill, busily writing to record the events of the day.
 Across from the judge, along the wall, a bench with people waiting.
-The judge looked up from a parchment he was reading.
-With a somewhat grumpy voice he asked Caelius, “What do you want?”
+The judge looked up from a parchment he was reading, then with a grumpy voice he asked Caelius, “What do you want?”

 Caelius stepped closer in order to speak quietly to the judge.
 He bowed his head to show respect.
 “Most humbly I have come to ask permission to see my wife, Lydia.
 It is my understanding she is scheduled for execution in three days.
 Please understand, I am only wanting to see her, if permission is granted.”